Lloyd Fredendall: Tunisia, Oran, and Kasserine Pass

 During the Battle of Kasserine Pass, Eisenhower sent Major General Ernest N. Harmon to report on the fighting, to assist Fredendall and the other Allied commanders, and to determine whether Fredendall or his 1st Armored Division commander, Major General Orlando Ward, should be replaced.
 Harmon noted that Fredendall and his superior, Anderson, rarely saw each other, and failed to properly coordinate and integrate forces under their command.
 Fredendall was barely on speaking terms with Ward, whom he had deliberately left out of operational meetings after Ward had repeatedly protested the separation of his command into weaker 'penny packet' forces distributed across various sectors of the front.

 Allied forces were bereft of air support during critical attacks, and were frequently positioned by the senior command in positions where they could not support each other.
 Subordinates later recalled their utter confusion at being handed conflicting orders, not knowing which general to obey—Anderson or Fredendall.
 While interviewing field commanders, Harmon heard much criticism over what many Allied officers viewed as a cowardly, confused, and out-of-touch command.
-Noting that Fredendall seemed out of touch (and at one point, intoxicated), he requested and received permission to go to the front and intervene where necessary to shore up Allied defenses.
+Noting that Fredendall seemed out of touch (and at one point, intoxicated), Harmon requested and received permission to go to the front and intervene where necessary to shore up Allied defenses.

 American troops taken prisoner at Kasserine Pass marching through a Tunisian village, January 1943.

 On March 5, 1943, after the American rout at Kasserine Pass, Eisenhower visited II Corps headquarters and conferred with Brigadier General Bradley.
 Eisenhower asked "What do you think of the command here?"
 Bradley's response was "It's pretty bad.
 I've talked to all the division commanders.
 To a man they've lost confidence in Fredendall as the corps commander."
 British General Sir Harold Alexander, the 18th Army Group commander, informed Eisenhower that he would welcome a replacement for Fredendall.
 Eisenhower offered the II Corps command to Harmon, who declined on the grounds that it would be unethical to appear to personally benefit from his negative assessment of Fredendall.